Origins of NFA

 Origin of the National Forestry Authority

-Government of Uganda, in 1998 adopted a policy to restructure many government departments including the Forestry Department.
-It recognized an urgent need for a change in the policy, legal framework and institutions controlling forestry in the country.
-There was a sense of crisis about the state of the country's forests and a particular outcry at the state of the forest reserves, in the hands of the Forestry Department.
-The sensitization Forestry Department was no longer appropriate for the task and therefore a need for it to be divested.
-It was decided that a new institutional arrangement was needed hence the Forestry Inspection Division, the National Forestry Authority and the District Forestry Services were set up.
+In 1998, the Government of Uganda adopted a policy to restructure several government departments, including the Forestry Department.
+It recognized the urgent need for changes in the policy, legal framework, and institutions governing forestry in the country.
+There was widespread concern about the state of the country's forests, particularly the forest reserves managed by the Forestry Department.
+The department was deemed inadequate for the task, necessitating its divestiture.
+Consequently, new institutional arrangements were created, leading to the establishment of the Forestry Inspection Division, the National Forestry Authority (NFA), and the District Forestry Services.

-Government of Uganda worked with DFID, Norway, GTZ, UNDP, FAO and the EU towards this institutional change since 1999.
-Having made the decision to close the Forestry Department, the Ministry pushed for a quick development of, and transition to, an NFA.
-So, the NFA became in 2003 under section 52 of The National Forestry and Tree Planting Act and was launched on the 26th April 2004.
+Since 1999, the Government of Uganda collaborated with international partners, including DFID, Norway, GTZ, UNDP, FAO, and the EU, to facilitate this institutional transformation.
+Following the decision to close the Forestry Department, the Ministry accelerated the development and transition to the NFA.
+In 2003, the NFA was established under Section 52 of the National Forestry and Tree Planting Act and was officially launched on April 26, 2004.

-Establishment of the National Forestry Authority was preceded by the development of the new Forestry Policy (2001) and the National Forest Plan (2002).
-These were to provide for a framework for distribution of roles and responsibilities amongst sector stakeholders and not just the Forestry Department.
+The creation of the NFA was preceded by the development of the Forestry Policy (2001) and the National Forest Plan (2002).
+These provided a framework for distributing roles and responsibilities among stakeholders, rather than limiting them to the Forestry Department alone.

-We have developed an organisational structure for the National Forestry Authority that divides work among its employees and shows a co-ordination of activities so that they are directed towards achieving business goals.
-The Authority reports to government through the Minister responsible for forestry, and is supervised by a Board of Directors.
-The structure provides for:
+The National Forestry Authority has developed an organizational structure that divides responsibilities among employees, ensuring coordination of activities to achieve its business goals.
+The NFA reports to the government through the Minister responsible for forestry and is overseen by a Board of Directors.
+The structure is designed to ensure:

-• economic and efficient use of resources: forest reserves, money, people, physical and biological assets,
+• The economic and efficient use of resources, including forest reserves, finances, personnel, and physical and biological assets.

-• accountability for areas of work undertaken by divisions, coordination units, ranges, sectors, beats and individuals,
+• Accountability for tasks performed by divisions, coordination units, ranges, sectors, beats, and individuals.

-• co-ordination of different parts of the organisation to ensure they work towards a common goal.
+• Coordination across different parts of the organization to ensure they work toward common objectives.

-The NFA organisational structure translates into 335 employees that are deployed both at headquarter and in the field.
-There is a comprehensive human resources manual together with administrative policies that were developed that make NFA staff a well-motivated team.
-The employees are well paid and receive motivation based on excellent performance.
+The NFA's organizational structure comprises of close to 350 employees deployed both at headquarters and in the field.
+A comprehensive human resources manual and administrative policies have been developed to ensure that NFA staff are a well-motivated team.
+Employees are well-compensated and receive incentives based on excellent performance.

 0